andrewp-CWF/nsfishpass/README.md

 * barrier location

 Segments are classified as:
-* ACCESSIBLE - when there are no gradient barriers downstream and there are no impassable barriers downstream
+* CONNECTED NATURALLY ACCESSIBLE WATERBODIES - when there are no gradient barriers downstream and there are no impassable barriers downstream
-* POTENTIALLY ACCESSIBLE - when there are no gradient barriers downstream but there are impassable barriers downstream
+* DISCONNECTED NATURALLY ACCESSIBLE WATERBODIES - when there are no gradient barriers downstream but there are impassable barriers downstream
-* NOT ACCESSIBLE - when there are gradient barriers downstream
+* NATURALLY INACCESSIBLE WATERBODIES - when there are gradient barriers downstream

 **Script**